jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Getting-Started/Guide-Overview.md

 7. There can not be overlap between CIDRs of multiple subnets; if belonging VPC has preset CIDR, then the CIDR of subnet shall not exceed the border of VPC.

-8. Set subnet name: Name can not be empty, which only supports Chinese text, numbers, uppercase and lowercase letters, English text with underline “_” and hyphen “-”, and should exceed 32 characters.
+8. Set subnet name: Name can not be empty, which only supports Chinese text, numbers, uppercase and lowercase letters, English text with underline "_" and hyphen "-", and should exceed 32 characters.

 9. Select route table associated to subnet; each subnet can and must associate to one route table.

-10. Set subnet description: Description can not be blank, and only supports Chinese, numbers, capital and lowercase letters and English underline “_” and line-through “-”, and can not exceed 256 characters;
+10. Set subnet description: Description can not be blank, and only supports Chinese, numbers, capital and lowercase letters and English underline "_" and line-through "-", and can not exceed 256 characters;

-11. Click **OK** to go to “Console” and view the subnet created;
+11. Click **OK** to go to "Console" and view the subnet created;

 **Create security group (optional)**